Anastasiya-m4c/Wordle/README.md

 **User Story:**
 - As a player, I want to keep returning to play the game with little change that secret word will repeat.

+**AAA WCAG Accessibility Standards**
+**Objective:**
+- Address any outstanding accessibility warnings to achieve AAA standard.

+**User Story:**
+- I want this game to be fully accessible with best practices followed so that it's fully compatible with assistive technologies.

 ### Wireframes
 This game is designed to be simple, clean, and distraction-free, featuring a 5x6 grid and straightforward messaging so players can focus purely on the challenge of winning.
 Friendly, real-time modal feedback helps guide the experience, while the letter highlighting system supports strategic thinking—making it easy for players to plan their next move with confidence.